Sheet Pan Mac and Cheese

 Pair sheet pan mac and cheese with a fresh, green salad and any number of your TSRI favorites.

-Slide another sheet pan of steak bites and veggies in the oven beforehand, or let the pasta bake while you toss bourbon BBQ chicken skewers on the grill.
+Slide another sheet pan of steak bites and veggies or baked ribs in the oven beforehand, or let the pasta bake while you toss bourbon BBQ chicken skewers on the grill.

 And who can resist juicy pulled pork sandwiches or smoked ribs??